 The bursary fund has been established to support post-16 work related study in Barnsley and to help young people to develop their potential and careers.

-What sorts of things will we fund?
+What will we fund?

 - Professional tools or equipment